 The Pacific Northwest doesn't just throw wind at your fence.
 It throws wind and saturated soil at the same time, and that combination is what causes most fence failures in this region.

 When the ground stays wet for months, as it does across Seattle and surrounding areas from November through March, fence posts lose their grip.
-Soil softens around the base, concrete collars crack and shift, and posts begin to deteriorate from the ground up.
+Soil softens around the base, concrete shifts, and posts begin to deteriorate from the ground up.
 By the time a windstorm hits, a post that looked fine last summer may have almost no structural integrity left.

-This is why fence damage from wind is so common here.
 It's rarely the wind alone.
 It's wind hitting a structure that months of wet conditions have already quietly weakened.
-Understanding how to reinforce a fence for high winds in this region means accounting for both the storm and the months of wet conditions that come before it
+Knowing how to reinforce a fence for high winds here means accounting for both the storm and the months of saturated ground that come before it.

-Before you brace or reinforce anything, you need to know exactly what you're working with.
+Before anything else, you need to know exactly what you're working with.
 Reinforcing panels and rails on top of compromised posts is a waste of time and money.
-Start with a full inspection from the ground up.
+A proper inspection starts at the ground and works up, covering every part of the structure.

 .jpg)